OCFL/ocfl-java/README.md

 * **verifyStaging**: Determines whether the contents of staged versions should be verified immediately prior to installing them.
-  This is enabled by default, but can be safely disabled if you are concerned with performance on slow filesystems.
+  This is enabled by default, but can be safely disabled if you are concerned about performance on particularly slow filesystems.
 * **prettyPrintJson**: Enables pretty print JSON in newly written inventory files.
 By default, pretty printing is disabled to reduce inventory file size.